 |Skilled nursing facility coinsurance|

-As you can see, Medigap Plan G would not provide coverage for the Medicare Part B deductible.
-This means if you were to purchase Plan G, you would have to pay the deductible for Part B, which is $185 for 2019, as you receive health services.
+Medigap Plan G will not provide coverage for the Medicare Part B deductible.
+This means if you were to get Plan G, you would have to pay the deductible for Part B, which is $226 for 2023, as you get health services.

 Frequently asked questions

 The average cost of Plan F is $179 per month, though your particular pricing may vary based on factors such as your age, gender and health.